-Cooking together can be a great activity for you and your little one – as long as everyone's safe and careful, of course.
-Follow these guidelines to cooking up some fun.
+Cooking together can be a great activity for you and your child — as long as you observe some simple safety rules.
+Check out these guidelines for cooking up some fun with your little one.

 Most toddlers and preschoolers love to be "helpers" in the kitchen.
 As a bonus, being involved with meal preparation may even encourage your tot to establish healthy eating habits.
 Here's how to make the most of your time with your junior chef.

 Choose an easy recipe.
 Keep your child's age and developmental level in mind when picking a dish.
 Something like a fruit-and-yogurt parfait is ideal since it requires few ingredients.
 Little kids like to stick their fingers in their mouths, so avoid anything that could expose them to potentially risky uncooked ingredients (like cookie dough made with raw eggs, for example).

 Shop together.
 Boost your toddler's development by making the grocery shopping trip a learning experience.
 As you pull items from the shelves, talk about how they add to the dish's flavor ("These blueberries will help make our muffins sweet!"), ask your child whether he wants a red, yellow, or green pepper in your salad, or give him an introductory spelling lesson by pointing to letters on packaging ("Sugar starts with the letter 's'").

 Delegate simple tasks.
 Kitchen activities suitable for young children (under your watchful eye) can include rinsing fruit, pouring in sugar or other ingredients, stirring, mashing, and patting.
 A fun game for an older child is to drop blueberries onto cooked pancakes to create smiley faces or the first initial of his name.